laravel/docs/mail.md

 <a name="log-driver"></a>
 #### Log Driver

 Instead of sending your emails, the `log` mail driver will write all email messages to your log files for inspection.
+Typically, this driver would only be used during local development.
 For more information on configuring your application per environment, check out the [configuration documentation](/docs/{{version}}/configuration#environment-configuration).

-<a name="universal-to"></a>
-#### Universal To

-Another solution provided by Laravel is to set a universal recipient of all emails sent by the framework.
-This way, all the emails generated by your application will be sent to a specific address, instead of the address actually specified when sending the message.
-This can be done via the `to` option in your `config/mail.php` configuration file:

-    'to' => [
-        'address' => 'example@example.com',
-        'name' => 'Example'
-    ],

 <a name="mailtrap"></a>
-#### Mailtrap
+#### HELO / Mailtrap / MailHog

-Finally, you may use a service like [Mailtrap](https://mailtrap.io) and the `smtp` driver to send your email messages to a "dummy" mailbox where you may view them in a true email client.
+Finally, you may use a service like [HELO](https://usehelo.com) or [Mailtrap](https://mailtrap.io) and the `smtp` driver to send your email messages to a "dummy" mailbox where you may view them in a true email client.
 This approach has the benefit of allowing you to actually inspect the final emails in Mailtrap's message viewer.

+If you are using [Laravel Sail](/docs/{{version}}/sail), you may preview your messages using [MailHog](https://github.com/mailhog/MailHog).
+When Sail is running, you may access the MailHog interface at: `http://localhost:8025`.

 <a name="events"></a>
 ## Events

 Laravel fires two events during the process of sending mail messages.
 The `MessageSending` event is fired prior to a message being sent, while the `MessageSent` event is fired after a message has been sent.
 Remember, these events are fired when the mail is being *sent*, not when it is queued.
-You may register an event listener for this event in your `EventServiceProvider`:
+You may register event listeners for this event in your `App\Providers\EventServiceProvider` service provider:

     /**
      * The event listener mappings for the application.